How to Increase Your Research Citations (Practical Guide for Researchers)

 • Grant and funding assessments

-Visibility and accessibility can influence whether research is discovered and referenced.
+Visibility and accessibility influence whether research is discovered, interpreted, and subsequently referenced.

 1. Use Relevant and Searchable Keywords